News, Events & Meetings

 President’s Dinner

-Another great philatelic week will take place in October when I am delighted to announce that the President’s Dinner will take place on Wednesday 22nd October 2025 at Stationer’s Hall by St Paul’s.
-This is the opening day of Stampex, which will take place at the Business Design Centre, and the day before a return visit from the US Classics Society who will fill the frames at Abchurch Lane.
-Tickets are available from the RPSL website and from the administration office, priced at £160 each.
-Online bookings for the President's Dinner can be made by clicking here.
+After the Crawford Festival, another great philatelic week will take place in October when I am delighted to announce that the President’s Dinner will take place on Wednesday 22 October 2025 at Stationers' Hall by St Paul’s.
+This is the opening day of Stampex, which will take place at the Business Design Centre, and the day before a 1:00pm display by Ian Greig who has kindly agreed to step in following the US Classics Society’s withdrawal due to ongoing customs uncertainties.
+Tickets are available here on the website and from the administration office, priced at £160 each.

 Regional Meetings

-Full details of these regional meetings can be found on the website and in The London Philatelist.
-In the next month I will be attending the meetings of the Wessex region in Salisbury on 25 March and the South West Region in Tiverton on 6 April.
+Full details of these regional meetings can be found here on the website and in The London Philatelist.
+I very much enjoyed the meetings of the Wessex region in Salisbury on 25 March and the South West region in Tiverton on 6 April.
+Next weekend I will be in the West Midlands for their regional meeting.
+Please do support these meetings and you are most welcome to attend ones outside your own region, just contact the organiser.
+You also very welcome to bring along a prospective member.

 Simon.